CSB-Thukral-Lab/RAPSAP/README.md

 **Usage**
 ***
-* You can easily download the .pdb files and can view using any interactive and visulaization tools like chimera, chimeraX etc.
+* You can easily download the .pdb files and can view them using any interactive and visulaization tools like chimera, chimeraX etc.